dmesser/ocp-3.7-cns-3.6-lab/lab-guide/docs/module-3-cns-for-apps.md

     oc get pods -l app=file-uploader

-You will see two entries:
+You will see something similar to this:

-    file-uploader-1-build            0/1       Completed   0          7m
     file-uploader-1-g7b0h            1/1       Running     0          6m

 The name of the single pod currently running the app is this example is **file-uploader-1-g7b0h**.
-The container called `file-uploader-1-build` is the builder container that deployed the application and it has already terminated.

 !!!
 Note
     The exact name of the pod will be different in your environment.